hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 ## Appendix: Site 2 Configuration

+The IPv4 addresses relevant for the configuration of the network devices and the routing in `Site 2` are summarized in the following table:

 | Entity          | Device  | IPv4 Address  |
 |-----------------|---------|---------------|
 | Site 1          |         | 10.20.1.0/24  |